Configure an Okta sign-on policy

 Pre-auth sign on evaluation policy

-End users that sign in using the AuthN API will have their sign-on policies evaluated first before their password or other factor is verified.
+When users sign in with the AuthN API, their sign-on policies are evaluated before their password or other factor is verified.
 This evaluation helps to reduce the number of account lockouts that occur across an org.

-If the sign-on policy is set to deny, the user's sign-on attempt is rejected and prompted with the following generic error: Authentication failed.
-In this scenario, the counter for failed logins isn't incremented but instead, an event indicating that a pre-auth sign-on policy evaluation has been triggered.
+If the sign-on policy is set to deny, the user's sign-on attempt is rejected with the following generic error: Authentication failed.
+In this scenario, the counter for failed logins isn't incremented.
+Instead, a logged event indicates that a pre-auth sign-on policy evaluation was triggered.

 • There are no visible UI changes or required setup in the Admin Console to enable this back-end feature.

 • This policy doesn't work on initial authentication for newly created accounts that are configured to use JIT provisioning.
-The end user account must exist in Okta for it to be affected by this policy.
+The end user account must exist in Okta.

 • This policy doesn't prevent users from resetting their credentials from a denied location.